-Parties agreed that Article 8 of the Paris Agreement on L&D would not provide a basis for liability or compensation.
-Parties Agreement, Parties disagree on whether the provision of L&D financing is an obligation under international law more generally, or whether it is based on notions of solidarity, cooperation, and voluntary support.
+Parties agreed that Article 8 of the Paris Agreement on L&D would not provide a basis for liability or compensation.19 Beyond the Paris Agreement, Parties disagree on whether the provision of L&D financing is an obligation under international law more generally, or whether it is based on notions of solidarity, cooperation, and voluntary support.

-At COP27, Parties seemed to avoid the question of duty and instead moved forward on enhancing financial support for L&D. The COP27 decision on L&D establishes new funding arrangements for L&D that includes a fund for responding to-with a focus on addressing-L&D for assisting developing countries that are particularly vulnerable to the adverse effects of climate change in responding to L&D.
+At COP27, Parties seemed to avoid the question of duty and instead moved forward on enhancing financial support for L&D. The COP27 decision on L&D establishes new funding arrangements for L&D that includes a fund for responding to-with a focus on addressing- L&D for assisting developing countries that are particularly vulnerable to the adverse effects of climate change.

 The agreement includes a political process to identify and expand sources of funding through a Transitional Committee.
-Parties also decided that the second Glasgow Dialogue (June 2023) will focus on the operationalization of the new funding arrangements including the new fund, as well as on maximizing support from existing funding arrangements relevant for, among other things, responding to economic and non-economic losses, slow onset events and extreme weather events.
-The second Glasgow Dialogue will also inform the work of the Transitional Committee.
+The second Glasgow Dialogue which took place in June 2023 focused on the operationalization of the new funding arrangements including the new fund.
+These discussions centered around maximizing support from existing funding arrangements, such as responding to economic and non-economic losses, slow-onset events, and extreme weather events.
+The discussions that took place during the second Glasgow Dialogue have informed the work of the Transitional Committee.

-The funding arrangements and fund could address gaps in finance for slow-onset events and potentially non-economic losses for the first time.
-These arrangements represent a hard-fought compromise between developed and developing countries, but important questions remain regarding how the L&D funding arrangements and fund will be resourced and operationalized.
+The funding arrangements and fund could address gaps in finance for slow-onset events and potentially noneconomic losses for the first time.20 These arrangements represent a hard-fought compromise between developed and developing countries, but important questions remain regarding how the L&D funding arrangements and fund will be resourced and operationalized.